 Detection Script

 The issue with exposures of this nature is that it is difficult to comprehend if an organization is vulnerable to the exploit.
-In order to overcome this, CSW researchers have put together a detection script to identify exposure to the Spring4Shell attacks.
+In order to overcome this, Securin researchers have put together a detection script to identify exposure to the Spring4Shell attacks.

 import argparse